kevinlekiller/kwin-effect-shaders_gui/README.md

 ![Find the application name](https://github.com/kevinlekiller/kwin-effect-shaders_gui/raw/main/images/find_application_name.png)

 ## Enabling On Login
-In the configuration UI, in the `Settings` tab, you can set the `Enabled By Default` option.
+In the configuration UI, in the `Settings` tab, you can set the `Auto Enable` option.

 This will process all applications on login.